Special Relativity -- Applications to astronomy and the accelerator physics: Aberration of Light in an Inertial Frame of Reference

-Let us consider the case when the $(x-y)$ plane emitter in the lab inertial frame is accelerated from rest up to velocity $v$ along the $x$-axis.
-Suppose that an observer, which is at rest with respect to the inertial frame of reference performs the direction of the energy transport measurement.
+Let us consider the case of an emitter lying in the $(x-y)$ plane of an inertial laboratory frame, which is accelerated from rest to a velocity $v$ along the $x$-axis.
+Suppose an observer at rest in this inertial frame measures the direction of energy transport.

-There could be two approaches to the analysis of the aberration o light radiated by a single moving emitter.
-The first one is the covariant approach.
-The explanation of the effect of aberration of light in the case of a single moving emitter presented in the literature is actually based on the use of a Lorentz boost to describe how the direction of a beam of light depends on the velocity of the light source relative to the inertial frame of reference.
-Another non-covariant approach consists in using a "single frame" description without reference to Lorentz transformations.
+There are two possible approaches to analyzing the aberration of light emitted by a single moving source.
+The first is the covariant approach, commonly used in the literature, which explains the aberration effect by applying a Lorentz boost to determine how the direction of a light beam depends on the velocity of the source relative to the inertial frame.
+The second is a non-covariant approach, which employs an old kinematics description without explicit reference to Lorentz transformations.

-The two approaches, treated according to Einstein's or absolute time synchronization conventions give the same result in the case of a single moving emitter.
-The choice between these two different approaches in this case is a matter of pragmatics.
+Both approaches, whether formulated using Einstein's synchronization convention or an absolute time synchronization scheme, yield the same result in the case of a single moving emitter.
+Thus, the choice between them is a matter of pragmatism rather than fundamental necessity.

-In this section we demonstrate both approaches.
-Let us start with non-covariant approach.
-We must emphasize that there is no principle difficulty with the a non-covariant (3+1) approach in relativistic electrodynamics.
-It is perfectly satisfactory.
-The aberration of light problem can be treated within the same "single inertial frame" description without reference to Lorentz transformations.
-Within a single inertial frame, the time is an absolute quantity in special relativity also.
-What does "absolute" time mean?
-It means that simultaneity is absolute and there is no mixture of positions and time when sources change their velocities in the inertial frame.
-A distinctive trait of our non-covariant theory is the absence of relativistic kinematics in the description of aberration of light phenomena.
-When one has a transversely moving emitter there is the deviation of the energy transport for radiated light.
-According to the "single frame" approach, this effect is a consequence of the fact that the Doppler effect is responsible for the angular frequency dispersion of the radiated light waves (Fig. \ref{B103} left).
+In this chapter, we present both approaches, beginning with the non-covariant one.
+It is important to emphasize that the (3+1) non-covariant formulation in relativistic electrodynamics is entirely valid and provides a consistent description.
+The aberration of light can be treated within a single-inertial-frame framework, without invoking Lorentz transformations.
+In this context, time remains an absolute quantity in special relativity.
+But what does "absolute time" mean?
+It signifies that simultaneity is preserved within the inertial frame, and there is no intermixing of spatial positions and time coordinates when sources change velocity within this frame.
+A distinctive feature of this non-covariant approach is the absence of relativistic kinematics in the description of light aberration.
+For a tangentially moving emitter (relative to its surface), the direction of energy transport of the emitted light undergoes a deviation.
+Within the "single-frame" approach, this effect arises due to the Doppler effect, which induces angular frequency dispersion of the emitted light waves (see Fig. \ref{B103}, left).